 Fall or Spring (3) Staff.
 There is often a prerequisite or consent of instructor required.
-(Not offered 2006-2007)

 A study of selected topics in Jewish history, life and thought.
-Consult the bulletin for topic description in up-coming semesters.
+Consult the bulletin for topic description in up-coming semesters

 315. Judaism in the Greco-Roman World.